 3. Need a boost?
 Add coffee.

 Do you sometimes need a pick-me-up during a long winter day?
 Save some of your morning brew of coffee to add to your afternoon wake-up smoothie.
 You can also experiment with exotic blends or use your own instant coffee.
 A smoothie made with coffee, coconut cream, and bananas is a treat and will be sure to give you an afternoon or morning energy boost.
-Coffee also pairs well with cinnamon, nutmeg, cayenne, and even vegan eggnog and chocolate.
+Coffee also pairs well with cinnamon, nutmeg, cayenne, and chocolate.
 There are many ways to make a cold-brew smoothie with various flavors.
 Consider making some vegan whipped cream from coconut milk to create a frappé-style shake.

 4. Fill up with pumpkin purée.

-We said that pumpkin spice season has come and almost gone, but in reality, pumpkin shouts of winter.
+We said that pumpkin spice season has come and gone, but in reality, pumpkin shouts of winter.
 You can make your own purée from roasted pumpkin or butternut squash and freeze it in small containers for use in smoothies.
 It is also fine to use canned purée or purée in individual pouches for babies.
 Pumpkin purée is naturally creamy and thick.
 Add a little vegan milk to thin it out and sweeten it with pure maple syrup.
 Add pumpkin pie spices for a warming kick.
 Many of the spices listed above work well with pumpkin, and coconut whipped cream will give it that holiday kick.
 Pumpkin is especially great when you want something filling and satisfying to carry you through the day.

 5. Mix it up with cocoa or carob.